Phage family classification under Caudoviricetes: a review of current tools using the latest ICTV classification framework: Experiments and Results

 \subsection{Dataset}

-We rigorously evaluated these phages taxonomic classification tools on multiple datasets with increasing complexity.
+We rigorously evaluated these phages taxonomic classification tools on multiple datasets.
 The detailed information is listed below.

-\paragraph{The RefSeq dataset}This dataset contains all \textit{Caudovirales} phage genomes released before March 2022 in RefSeq, which is a widely used benchmark dataset in the phage classification task.
-Totally, 4,270 phage genomes were downloaded.
-Table \ref{tab:fam-num} shows the number of genomes within the 14 families under \textit{Caudovirales}.
-More than half of them are from the \textit{Siphoviridae} family.
-For the tools that need protein sequences as input, we used Prodigal \cite{hyatt2010prodigal} to predict and translate the genes into the proteins.
+\begin{itemize} \item[$\bullet$] \textit{The RefSeq dataset} RefSeq is a widely used benchmark dataset in phage classification tasks.
+By October 2022, there are 1,826 complete sequences with family-label under Class \textit{Caudoviricetes} in the RefSeq database.
+In this paper, we only focus on the phages infecting bacteria.
+After filtering out the families that infect archaeas or contain sequences less than 6, there are 19 families (including 1460 complete sequences) we can use in our experiments.
+Table \ref{tab:family} shows the number of sequences within the 19 families under class \textit{Caudoviricetes}, among which \textit{Autographiviridae} contains the largest number of sequences.
+For the tools that require protein sequences, we used Prodigal \cite{hyatt2010prodigal} to predict and translate the nucleotide sequence into the proteins.

+We sorted the sequence by their release time at RefSeq.
+Then, we used the first 80\% of the labeled complete sequences from each family as the training set/reference database to retrain/update the four tools, and the rest 20\% as test set.
+Because we split the data in chronological order, the data in the test set are more recent (almost all were released in 2020 or after).

-\paragraph{Short contigs dataset}This dataset contains segments with different lengths, including 500 bp, 1,000 bp, 3,000 bp, 5,000 bp, 10,000 bp, and 15,000 bp.
-We randomly generated the segments from the reference genomes.
+\item[$\bullet$] \textit{Short contigs dataset} This dataset contains segments with different lengths, including 500 bp, 1,000 bp, 3,000 bp, 5,000 bp, 10,000 bp, and 15,000 bp.
+We randomly generated the segments from the 20\% RefSeq dataset (293 sequences) mentioned above.
 For each length, we cut ten segments from each phage genome by selecting a random start position.
-Finally, we had 42,700 phage contigs for each length and 256,200 for all different lengths.
-Then, we used these segments to evaluate the performance of the six tools on short contigs.
+Finally, we had 2, 930 phage contigs for each length and 29,300 for all different lengths.
+Then, we used these segments to evaluate the performance of the four tools on short contigs.

-\paragraph{Simulated metagenomic dataset}We used a simulated metagenomic dataset generated by six common bacteria living in the human gut \cite{shang2022accurate}.
-We utilized metaSPAdes \cite{nurk2017metaspades} to assemble the reads into contigs.
-Then PhaMer \cite{shang2022accurate} was applied to identify bacteriophages from metagenomic data, and the labels of the contigs were determined using BLAST \cite{camacho2009blast+}.
-Eventually, 76 contigs were used in the experiments.
-More details about this dataset will be provided in the later sections.
+\item[$\bullet$] \textit{Simulated metagenomic dataset} We used a simulated metagenomic dataset generated by six common bacteria living in human gut \cite{Shang_2022}.
+We first utilized metaSPAdes \cite{nurk2017metaspades} to assemble the reads into contigs.
+Then PhaMer \cite{Shang_2022} was applied to identify bacteriophages from metagenomic data, and the labels of the contigs were determined using BLAST \cite{camacho2009blast+}.
+Eventually, 37 contigs were used in the experiments.
+More details about this dataset will be provided in the section of \textbf{Experiment 4}.